-- The Subscriber's legal spouse, including a domestic partner. - A child (including an adopted child or stepchild) of the Subscriber or spouse of the Subscriber until the end of the month in which the child turns 26.
+- The Subscriber's legal spouse, including a domestic partner. - A child (including an adopted child or stepchild) of the Subscriber or spouse of the Subscriber.
+Coverage is provided until the end of the month in which the child turns 26.